crash-and-compile/dc24-problems/genetics-hard/problem.md

 <!-- GENERATOR: generate.pl -->
 # GENETICS - Hard

 As you may know, DNA consists of nucleotide pairs (A with T, and C with G).
 A set of three nucleotides is called a codon, and depending on the nucleotides it will create different proteins.
 For example, TTT will generate one protein, while TGC will create a different one.
 This is ultimately accomplished using a process called transcription, where the DNA helix is pulled apart by RNA-polymerase and used to build strands of RNA.
-The important thing to note here is that RNA-polymerase works in different "directions" on the two seperate strands.
+The important thing to note here is that RNA-polymerase works in different "directions" on the two separate strands.
 For example, the in the following sample, the primary strand uses A,T,G, and C to represent nucleotides, while the complimentary strand uses a,t,g and c:

 	    G======c
 	   T========a